macmade/objc-uti/README.md

 The goal is to provide an object-oriented approach to the Uniform Type Identifier system, using Objective-C (Foundation) data types, rather than CoreFoundation types, which may be painful to use, especially with ARC.

+### Swift support

+This project is fully compatible with Swift.

+In order to use the `UTI` class from Swift, simply link with `UTI.framework` (ARC target - see below) and:

+    import UTI

 ### Targets

 The following targets are available: